phattharaphorn/itc-lab/README.md

 # Introduction to Computer Engineering - Lab
 Introduction to Computer Engineering (01076101), Computer Engineering 60 at KMITL.

-> Introduction to computer Engineering roles - hardware and software use the **Arduino microcontroller board to build hardware project.**
+> Introduction to Computer Engineering roles - hardware and software use the **Arduino microcontroller board to build hardware project.**

 ## List for All Lab
 - [Lab 1 Charlieplexing](lab-1)